This post was originally posted on February 4, 2012. I have added some detail and pictures:

 I was glad to help him out, so we arranged to meet at the house he was renting in Stillwater (I was living in Ponca City at the time), on a Saturday.
 He went to the Morrison, Oklahoma bank and had the bank president sign the stock certificates, and when I arrived, at his home, I handed him a check for $1600.00 and he gave me the stock certificate for 50 shares ($32 per share).

 The price of the stock has gone up and down through the years….
 I could have made a profit on them I suppose.
 I have kept them to this day.
-Every 3 months I receive a dividend check in the mail for $19 from those 50 shares…..
+They split once so then I had 100 shares.
+Every 3 months I receive a dividend check in the mail for $36.00 from those 100 shares…..
 I hang onto those shares.
 Maybe it is because ever three months, I am reminded of the day I bought them.

 When I arrived at Arthur’s house out in the country, just down the road from where I eventually bought my own home up on the hill, Arthur handed me the certificates and said, “that’s it….
 That’s the last of the package I received….
 It sure didn’t last long.”
 I shook his hand, gave him a hug and said goodbye.
 That was the last time I ever heard from Arthur.